Connect with others who understand.

 Prostaglandins

-Prostaglandins are medications made in a laboratory that mimic naturally occurring prostaglandin, a substance that helps open up narrow blood vessels in the lungs.
+Prostaglandins are lab-made medications that mimic natural substances in your body and help open narrow blood vessels in the lungs.
 Prostaglandins can be taken orally (by mouth), injected into a vein or under the skin, or inhaled.
-Examples include:

 Endothelin Receptor Antagonists